Ever grabbed your air conditioner’s remote control and wondered what all the different symbols were.

 Also quite a few modern air conditioning manufacturers incorporate programming functions, shown as the following symbols…

 These let you schedule your cooling or heating based around your lifestyle.
 For example, you get home from work at 6pm, so you can program the A/C to start up at 5.45pm.

 Need to know what an air conditioning setting symbol is, and what it’s used for?
 Just ask Acer Services.

-For more expert help and advice on air con symbols – and how to choose an air conditioner with the features and functions you REALLY need, call 1300 165 663 and talk to one of our friendly, helpful team members.
-Or simply click here to contact us.
+For more expert help and advice on air con symbols – and how to choose an air conditioner with the features and functions you REALLY need, talk to one of our friendly, helpful team members.
+Simply click here to contact us.